1990Jasonlee/GameOnPassion/README.md

 console, genre, reviewer ratings and other criteria that factors into whether a person would play the game.

-This project will be done using Python, Pandas, SQL database, Django and Heroku.
+This project will be done utilizing Python, Docker and Airflow to extract API data, transforming with Pandas, and loading in a SQL database afterwards.
+The front end will be created using Django and hosted on Heroku.